 - Preheat the oven to 375°F. Butter a 13" x 9" baking pan and line with parchment paper.
 You can just butter the pan but the parchment makes it much easier to remove the blondies from the pan.

 - In a large bowl, combine the melted butter and brown sugar.
 Add the eggs and vanilla, stir until combined then vigorously stir for 30 seconds.
-Fold in the sourdough discard and vanilla.
+Fold in the sourdough discard.
 Stir in the the flour and salt.
 Spread the batter into the pan.

 - Bake until the center springs back when lightly pressed and a toothpick inserted in the center comes out with wet crumbs, about 30 minutes.